“For me, this is what slow living is all about. Slowing down enough to appreciate the things in life that mean the most to us.”

 The Cult of Speed

-Recently I have come to realise that the industry I take issue with (the giant, exploitative global fast fashion industry) is just one small part of complex world which is totally obsessed with speed.
-We live is a world where speed is the goal, everything and everyone is under pressure to go faster.
+I have come to realise that the industry I take issue with (the giant, exploitative global fast fashion industry) is just one small part of complex world.
+A world totally obsessed with speed.
+In our digital age, speed is the goal.
+Everything and everyone is under pressure to go faster.

 Time is Money

-Capitalism relies on time, it is the tool it uses to maximise profit.
-Time is money they say, if you can churn out more product than your competitor in less time then you can beat them.
-So it makes sense then that in the turbo-capitalist world of today the goal is to always be the fastest, be the best.
-Don’t get me wrong speed has been important for the creation of the modern comforts we take for granted today but I fear that these days everything has got too fast.
-We power through natural resources faster than they are being replaced.
+In the turbo-capitalist world of today the goal is to always be the fastest, be the best.
+Whilst speed and capitalism have played vital roles in the creation of many modern comforts we take for granted, I fear that everything has got too fast.
+Humans are powering through natural resources faster than Mother Nature can replace them.
+It feels like we all but cogs in the great capitalist machine.
 Humans exist to serve the economy and not the other way around.

-I don’t dream of some utopia where nothing happens and nobody works.
+I don’t dream of a super slow utopia where nothing happens and nobody works.
 But I do think that in our busy lives is important to remember to slow down sometimes.
-I enjoy my life in the city but I also think that some of the best things in this world; a long meal with friends and family and meaningful conversation, reading a good book, walking through countryside, require us to take time out of our hectic schedules.
+I enjoy my life in the city but I also think that some of the best things in this world; a long meal with friends and family,meaningful conversations, reading a good book, walking through countryside all require us to take time out of our hectic schedules.
 Sadly this is the reason these things get put off so often.

-And this is what slow living is all about, slowing down enough to appreciate the things in life that mean the most to us.
+For me, this is what slow living is all about.
+Slowing down enough to appreciate the things in life that mean the most to us.
 From food to fashion, anything of real quality requires a level of skill, craftsmanship and time.
 In a world flooded with poor quality goods and frantic running around try and remember to take some time to to be slow sometimes, whatever that is to you.
-More often than not it is kinder to the environment but perhaps more importantly, it is good for your soul, health and happiness.
+More often than not it is kinder to the environment but perhaps equally importantly, it is good for your soul, health and happiness.